forus-labs/cauldron/sugar/README.md

 * Syntax sugar for aggregating & manipulating collections.
 * Types for representing and working with ranges & intervals.

+It consolidates several micro-packages that provide bits and pieces of date-time & timezone utilities into a single package.

 ## Getting Started